Healing Grief and Loss: Restoring the Fabric of Life

 Additional course details & Materials

 Our location is private land bordered by National Forest at 9000’ in central Colorado: vistas, rocky outcrops, and stillness.
-We encourage people to arrive at 9:00am on August 22.
+We encourage people to arrive at 9:30am on August 22.
 The ceremony will end by noon on August 28.
 More logistical info will be sent when you register for the program.
-ADDITIONAL FEES: Land Use Fee $80 to be collected at or before the time of the program.
+ADDITIONAL FEES: Land Use Fee $80.

 You will be responsible for bringing your own food and equipment, though we can provide some gear if needed.
 We ask everyone to come prepared to live self-sufficiently.
 You will need to bring shelter and clothing suitable for a full range of inclement weather.